argoneuscze/AudioNMF/README.md

 * Experiment with different chunk sizes / data types
 * Tinker with Nimfa NMF settings
 * Learn about CELT/SILK
+* Use MDCT instead of FFT and make sure to use KBD windowing

 ## Notes